edumeet/edumeet-client/README.md

 ### Running the service in development

+This will start the service using https with a self-signed certificate.
+It's exposed on port `443`.

 ```bash
 $ yarn install
 $ yarn start
 ```

 To run the service you need to have Node.js version 18 or higher installed.
-Alternatively you can get some debug output by running it like this:

 ### Running the service in production